laurakalbag/sashimi/readme.md

 # README

+This is my Sass setup for new projects.
+It uses Sass and Compass to keep the CSS organised, less repetitive and easy to read.
+To use the CSS compiled into the /css folder, add the following to the `<head></head>` of your HTML page.

+`<link rel="stylesheet" href="css/base.css">`

 ## Including Sass on the server

 The /sass and /config folders (and their files) are not required on the server because the Sass is compiled locally.